Google Fax: How to Send and Receive Faxes with a Google Fax Number

 “Individually identifiable health information should be protected with reasonable administrative, technical, and physical safeguards to ensure its confidentiality, integrity, and availability and to prevent unauthorized or inappropriate access, use, or disclosure.”

 Luckily, the best fax services are able to provide this kind of security, but you have to ask for it at the moment of creating your account, or by opening what is known as a “corporate” account.
 The service must hand you a “Business Associate Agreement” for this purpose.
-In this agreement your online fax service will be determined as your HIPAA fax partner.
+In this agreement your online fax service provider will be determined as your HIPAA fax partner.
 The agreement is required by HIPAA HITECH.

 - It’s faster.